helloworldtin/c/README.md

 - -ansi -> use ANSI C
 - -std=99 -> Uses C99 version
 - -o -> where executable should be locate

+## Formatted IO

+### printf function
+- "printf" is the function which take the string and infinite number of expression as the arguments.
+-  number of conversion specifications = nums of expression